 Also, even when the public curator is the guardian, it is not the public curator who acts as guardian on a day-to-day basis.
 The public curator will name someone else to do this.
 The day-to-day guardian can, if necessary, make decisions about health care required by the incapacitated person.

 Even if someone else acts as guardian day-to-day, the public curator can keep some powers to ensure the well-being of the incapacitated person.
-For example, the public curator can keep the power to decide where the incapacitated person will live or whether visits and outings should be controlled.
+For example, the public curator can keep the power to decide where the incapacitated person will live or whether visits and outings should be controlled or to consent to health care.

 The public curator is responsible for seeing that the incapacitated person's property is well managed, in keeping with the rules on "simple administration".